Pallavi-S-02/Kaggle-Competitions/Advanced House Price Prediction/README.md

 # Advanced-House-Price-Prediction

-The project will predict the cost price of houses with the help of linear regrerssion
+The project will predict the cost price of houses with the help of Stacked Regressions.

 ## Essential Packages required to be installed: